Parking Services Frequently Asked Questions

 Permitting of all vehicles brought onto campus is important for many reasons including the security of our students and employees, effective management of a scarce resource, and revenue generation to maintain the facilities appropriately.
 Any individual who brings a vehicle onto campus must display a valid permit on the vehicle.
 Fines are issued for failure to comply with these rules.

 Yes.
-A UT, BT, or CTS permit (T) is a flex permit that allows you use of the Hinkle lot and Commuter (C permit) spaces.
+A UT, BT, or South Campus Apartments permit (T) is a flex permit that allows you use of the Hinkle lot and Commuter (C permit) spaces.
 Overnight parking will be prohibited in the Hinkle lot and C permit spaces at all times.
 Obtaining a one of these decals will also give you access to the parking garage with your ID badge.
 No overnight parking is permitted in the garage.